*This has been adopted from “BBC Grammar Challenge” programme

 the prize (The prize was won by the boys), et cetera.

-does not take an object and therefore cannot be used to construct
+intransitive verb does not take an object and therefore cannot be used

-passive sentences.
-Some examples of intransitive verbs include: go,
+to construct passive sentences.
+Some examples of intransitive verbs

-sleep, cry, shine, et cetera.
-These verbs are complete in meaning by
+include: go, sleep, cry, shine, et cetera.
+These verbs are complete in

-themselves.
-Nobody will be surprised if you said ‘the baby cried’.
-The
+meaning by themselves.
+Nobody will be surprised if you said ‘the baby

-however that there are verbs which can be used both transitively and
+there are verbs which can be used both transitively and intransitively

-intransitively depending on the nature of the sentence-whether it can or
+depending on the nature of the sentence-whether it can or cannot carry

-cannot carry an object.
+an object.
 Take for example a verb ‘open’.
-You may say
+You may say ‘the door opened’

-‘the door opened’ (intransitively) or ‘the teacher opened the door’
+(intransitively) or ‘the teacher opened the door’ (transitively).

 In